 - 50,000 people in humanitarian situations access water for drinking, cooking and personal hygiene

-- 100,000 persons in districts at high risk of cholera receive information on transmission, prevention and treatment of cholera
+- 100,000 persons in districts at high risk of cholera and Ebola receive information on transmission, prevention and management of cholera and Ebola

-- 10,000 children in humanitarian situations accessing appropriate care and services
+- 10,000 children in humanitarian situations have access to appropriate protection care and services

 HIV and AIDS